opentelekomcloud-docs/object-storage-service/doc/permissions-configuration-guide/source/permission_configuration_in_typical_scenarios/granting_permissions_to_multiple_iam_users_or_user_groups_under_the_account/granting_iam_user_groups_specific_permissions_on_a_folder.rst

 Verification
 ------------

 #.
-Log in to OBS Console as an IAM user.
+Log in to the management console as an IAM user.
 #.
 In the bucket list, click bucket **example-002** to go to the **Overview** page.

    .. note::

       After the configuration is complete, it is normal if the system still displays a message indicating that you do not have required permissions, because OBS Console also calls other APIs for advanced settings, but you can still perform the operations allowed on the folder.

 #.
 In the navigation pane, select **Objects**.
-If a message indicating no sufficient is available and no object can be viewed, ignore the message and continue with the operations.
+If a message indicating insufficient permissions appears and no object can be viewed, ignore the message and continue with the operations.

    .. note::